Assyrian continuity: Pre-modern self-identities

-Although suryāyā is thus clearly connected to "Assyrian", the more prevalent term for ancient Assyrians, ʾāthorāyā is not the typical self-designation in pre-modern sources.
+Although suryāyā is thus clearly connected to "Assyrian," the more prevalent term for ancient Assyrians, ʾāthorāyā is not the typical self-designation in pre-modern sources.
 Syriac sources did however prominently use ʾāthorāyā in other contexts, particularly in relation to ancient Assyria.
 Ancient Assyria was typically referred to as ʾāthor, which also survived as a designation for the region surrounding its last great capital, Nineveh.
 The reluctance of Medieval Syriac Christians to use ʾāthorāyā as a self-designation could perhaps be explained by the Assyrians described in the Bible being prominent enemies of Israel; the term ʾāthorāyā was sometimes employed in Syriac writings as a term for enemies of Christians.
 In this context, the term was sometimes applied to the Persians of the Sasanian Empire; the 4th-century Syriac writer Ephrem the Syrian for instance referred to the Sasanian Empire as "filthy ʾāthor, mother of corruption".
 In a similar fashion, the term in this context was also sometimes applied to the later Muslim rulers.
 Though not used by the overall Syriac-speaking community in the Middle Ages, the term ʾāthorāyā did survive as a self-identity throughout the period as it was the typically used designation for a Syriac Christian from Mosul (ancient Nineveh) and its vicinity.
+While terms like Assyrian, Babylonian, and Aramean became associated with paganism and their use declined, positive references to Assyrian heritage of Syriac Christians can still be found, for instance, in the writings of Abdisho of Nisibis who took a contrary view.
+The older association of Assyria with the Aramaic-speaking homeland persisted however, and some Syriac intellectuals continued to use "Assyria" and "Assyrians" to refer to their land and people.
+Despite this, most Syriac Christians primarily identified themselves by village or religion, as was customary in the Middle East.
+Although terms like Nineveh, Assyria, and Babylon would have been known through biblical texts, Syriac authors likely instead drew on inherited traditions and an awareness of these regions as their ancestral lands for their usage, favoring such antique designations over more contemporary terms.
+The use of terms such as ʾāthor and ʾāthorāyā points to, at the very least, a recognition of the ancient Assyrians, and to an awareness among Syriac Christians of northern Mesopotamia of their impact on the region, which they had once made the center of their empire.